Does Home Insurance Cover Sewer Line Repair and Replacement?

 Find your best options in less than 2 minutes

-When a sewer line fails, the repair bill can easily run $2,000 to $10,000 or more — and most homeowners are shocked to discover their standard policy won't pay a dime.
+When a sewer line fails, the repair bill can easily run into the thousands, and most homeowners are shocked to discover their standard policy won't pay a dime.
+In 2026, a full residential sewer line replacement typically costs $2,000 to $10,000, with high-cost metros like NYC and Seattle reaching $20,000 to $32,000.
 Understanding the difference between what your home insurance actually covers and what it doesn't could save you from a financial disaster hiding underground.

-In this guide, we break down exactly how home insurance treats sewer lines, the key distinction between sewer backup coverage and sewer line coverage, how service line endorsements work, and what it all costs.
-By the end, you'll know precisely what gaps exist in your current policy — and the most affordable way to close them.
+In this guide, we break down exactly how home insurance treats sewer lines, the key distinction between sewer backup coverage and sewer line coverage, how service line endorsements work, and what it all costs in 2026.
+By the end, you'll know precisely what gaps exist in your current policy and the most affordable way to close them.

 Key Pinch Points